Tom Kahn: Support of Solidarity, the Polish union

 The AFL–CIO will support additional aid to Poland only if it is conditioned on the adherence of the Polish government to the 21 points of the Gdansk Agreement.
 Only then could we be assured that the Polish workers will be in a position to defend their gains and to struggle for a fair share of the benefits of Western aid.

-In testimony to the Joint Congressional Commission on Security and Cooperation in Europe, Kahn suggested policies to support the Polish people, in particular by supporting Solidarity's demand that the Communist regime finally establish legality, by respecting the twenty-one rights guaranteed by the Polish constitution.
+In testimony to the Joint Congressional Commission on Security and Cooperation in Europe, Kahn suggested policies to support the Polish people, in particular by supporting Solidarity's demand that the Communist regime finally establish legality by respecting the 21 rights guaranteed by the Polish constitution.

-The AFL–CIO's support enraged the Communist regimes of Eastern Europe and the Soviet Union, and worried the Carter Administration, whose Secretary of State Edmund Muskie told Kirkland that the AFL–CIO's continued support of Solidarity could trigger a Soviet invasion of Poland.
-After Kirkland refused to withdraw support to Solidarity, Muskie met with the USSR's Ambassador, Anatoly Dobyrnin, to clarify that the AFL–CIO's aid did not have the support of the U.S. government.
+The AFL–CIO's support enraged the Communist regimes of Eastern Europe and the Soviet Union, and worried the Carter administration, whose Secretary of State Edmund Muskie told Kirkland that the AFL–CIO's continued support of Solidarity could trigger a Soviet invasion of Poland.
+After Kirkland refused to withdraw support for Solidarity, Muskie met with Soviet Ambassador Anatoly Dobyrnin to clarify that the U.S. government did not support the AFL–CIO's position.
 Aid to Solidarity was also initially opposed by neo-conservatives Norman Podhoretz and Jeane Kirkpatrick, who before 1982 argued that communism could not be overthrown and that Solidarity was doomed.

 The AFL–CIO's autonomous support of Solidarity was so successful that by 1984 both Democrats and Republicans agreed that it deserved public support.
-The AFL–CIO's example of open support was deemed to be appropriate for a democracy, and much more suitable than the clandestine funding through the CIA that had occurred before 1970.
-Both parties and President Ronald Reagan supported a non-governmental organization, National Endowment for Democracy (NED), through which Congress would openly fund Solidarity through an allocation in the State Department's budget, beginning in 1984.
-The NED was designed with four core institutions, associated with the two major parties and with the AFL-CIO and the U.S. Chamber of Commerce (representing business).
-The NED's first president was Carl Gershman, a former director of Social Democrats, USA and former U.S. Representative to the United Nations committee on human rights.
+The AFL–CIO's example of open support was deemed appropriate for a democracy and much more so than the clandestine funding through the CIA that had occurred before 1970.
+Both parties and President Reagan supported the non-governmental organization National Endowment for Democracy (NED) through which Congress would openly fund Solidarity through the State Department's budget beginning in 1984.
+The NED was designed with four core institutions, the two major parties and the AFL-CIO and the U.S. Chamber of Commerce.
+The NED's first president was Carl Gershman, a former SDUSA director and former U.S. Representative to the United Nations committee on human rights.
 From 1984 until 1990, the NED and the AFL–CIO channeled equipment and support worth $4 million to Solidarity.

 Director of the AFL–CIO's Department of International Affairs

-In 1986 Kahn became the Director of the AFL–CIO Department of International Affairs, where he implemented Kirkland's program of having a consensus foreign policy.
-Working with leaders from member unions, Kahn helped to draft resolutions that represented consensus decisions for nearly all issues.
+In 1986, Kahn became director of the AFL–CIO Department of International Affairs, where he implemented Kirkland's program of a consensus foreign policy.
+Working with leaders from member unions, Kahn helped draft resolutions that represented consensus decisions on nearly all issues.

-Kahn acted as Director of the AFL–CIO's Department of International Affairs in 1986, after Irving Brown suffered a stroke and resigned that same year; after Brown's death in 1989, Kahn was officially named the Director.
+Kahn acted as director of the AFL–CIO's Department of International Affairs in 1986, after Irving Brown suffered a stroke and resigned; after Brown died in 1989, Kahn was officially named director.